Hamsa057/bvrith-de-c1-team07-skyops-airline-delay-command-center/docs/synthetic_data_assumptions.md

 # Synthetic Data Assumptions

 **Week:** 2
-**Purpose:** Document the assumptions used to create synthetic airline operations data for the SkyOps Airline Delay Command Center project.
+**Purpose:** Document the assumptions used to generate synthetic airline operations data for the SkyOps Airline Delay Command Center project.

 ---